 - SMTP Error 515

 - SMTP Error 553

 - Why do your mailing lists contain invalid email addresses?

 - How can spam traps occur in your mailing list?

 - How to avoid sending emails to spam traps?

 SMTP Error 501

 HTTP Error 501 Not implemented

-The server either does not recognize the request method, or it lacks the ability to fulfill the request.
+The server either does not recognize the request method, or it cannot fulfill the request.

-Command is correct and recognised, but the parameters were invalid.
-You may receive this error when sending to invalid email addresses or to an invalid domain name.
+The command is correct and recognized, but the parameters were invalid.
+You may receive this error when sending an email to invalid email addresses or an invalid domain name.
 Also, it may be caused by drops in communication and problems with antivirus settings.